Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ocean Grove has 56 active public transport stops.
-These are served by 7 routes offering a total of 716 weekly passenger trips.
-Transport accessibility is good, with residents located an average of 369 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode of transport, used by 94% of residents.
+These are served by 7 different routes, offering a total of 716 weekly passenger trips.
+The accessibility of these services is rated good, with residents on average being located 369 meters from their nearest stop.
+Most journeys made in the area are outward-bound commutes, with cars being the primary mode of transport at 94%.
 On average, there are 1.6 vehicles per dwelling.
+In 2021 Census data, it was found that 28.4% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport